Acrylic pouring seems to be the in thing on YouTube at the moment and after having a go, I can see why.

 If you don’t know what acrylic pouring is, have a look at my video over on YouTube

-Once you watch that, YouTube will come up with lots more suggestions for acrylic pouring videos as there are hundreds to choose from.
+Once you watch my video, YouTube will come up with lots more suggestions for acrylic pouring videos as there are hundreds to choose from.

 As you will see, I am no expert yet but my video is worth a look if only to make you feel that anyone can do this!